Heliodex/Advanced-Higher/docs/Evaluation.md

 The results of testing with both unit tests and manual test tables have shown that the implementation of the solution meets all original functional and end-user requirements.
 Completed requirements include:

--   Use of a database to store user data, sessions, and posts
+-   Use of a database to store user data, sessions, and posts.
--   Navigation bar for easy navigation, available on all pages
+-   Navigation bar for easy navigation, available on all pages.
--   Validation of all user input to prevent attacks on the login, registration, post creation, and search forms
+-   Validation of all user input to prevent attacks on the login, registration, post creation, and search forms.
--   Registration of user accounts with storage of usernames and passwords in a database table, showing a helpful error message if the username is invalid or already taken
+-   Registration of user accounts with storage of usernames and passwords in a database table, showing a helpful error message if the username is invalid or already taken.
--   Login system that checks user credentials against the database and creates a session if correct, showing a helpful error message if incorrect
+-   Login system that checks user credentials against the database and creates a session if correct, showing a helpful error message if incorrect.
--   Search functionality for finding posts by content, showing a helpful error message if the search query is empty
+-   Search functionality for finding posts by content, showing a helpful error message if the search query is empty.
--   Homepage for viewing recent posts in reverse chronological order
+-   Homepage for viewing recent posts in reverse chronological order.
--   Profile page for viewing recent posts by a specific user
+-   Profile page for viewing recent posts by a specific user.
--   Easy navigation between all pages, including different user profile pages
+-   Easy navigation between all pages, including different user profile pages.

 ## Results of testing